Ruchithrt/iFitness/README.md

 # iFitness

-Welcome to iFitness - Where Health Meets Its Harmony, and Wellness Becomes a Lifestyle
+Welcome to iFitness - Where Health Meets Its Harmony, and Wellness Becomes a Lifestyle.

 <hr>